Honda makes reliable, well-designed, and constructed mowers. You bought one, so you already know this.

 Not sure if your choke is working?
 This guide will walk you through the testing procedure, see choke testing below.

-If your in any doubt about how to start a mower, this guide covers it all, you’ll be a pro 2 minutes from now – “How to start a lawn mower”.
+If you are in any doubt about how to start a mower, this guide covers it all, you’ll be a pro 2 minutes from now – “How to start a lawn mower”.

 Bail Lever On